How to Save For Retirement When Self Employed

 2. Know your retirement needs

-Retirement is expensive, it depends on your needs and your lifestyle.
+Retirement is expensive; it depends on your needs and your lifestyle.
 Experts estimate that you will need 70 to 90 percent of your preretirement income to maintain your standard of living when you are unemployed and stop working.

 3. Consider basic investment

-How you can save is as much important as how much you save.
-Investment plans are important in how much you will save for your retirement.
+How you can save is as important as how much you save.
+Investment plans are important in determining how much you will save for your retirement.
 Learn about your investment plan and invest your savings in different investments.
 By diversifying your investment, you are more likely to reduce risk and improve return.
 Your investment may change factors such as age, goals, and financial circumstances.

-4. Dont touch your retirement savings
+4. Don’t touch your retirement savings

 If you withdraw your savings, you will lose principal and interest.
-If you change jobs, leave your savings investment in your current retirement plan, or roll them over to an IRA or your new employer’s plan.
+If you change jobs, leave your savings investment in your current retirement plan, or roll it over to an IRA or your new employer’s plan.

 5. Open an individual retirement account

-Put your money into an individual retirement account like a Roth or Traditional Individual Retirement Account (IRA).
+Put your money into an individual retirement account, like a Roth or Traditional Individual Retirement Account (IRA).
 Roth IRAs allow you to grow your investments tax-free, while Traditional IRAs offer upfront tax deductions.

 6. Start with Employer-Sponsored Plans